tobie/specref/README.md

 We trust contributors to be a good judge of what is trivial, what isn't, and how long to wait before merging a trivial fix.
 Generally, the more trivial the fix, the shorter the wait.

-Similalry, the more a commit message explains the _why_ of a slightly unexpected fix, the less it requires a review.
+Similarly, the more a commit message explains the _why_ of a slightly unexpected fix, the less it requires a review.

 For example, for a fix that changes an existing HTTPS url to an HTTP one: